techemmy/Express-Authentication-with-JWT-Authentication-and-Authorization-Template/README.md

-# Express-Authentication-with-JWT-or-BearerAuthentication-Template
+# Express-Authentication-with-JWT-Authentication-or-Authorization-Template

-To use Bearer Authentication by passing the token in request.headers.authentication:
+To use Bearer tokens for authorization instead of query parameter:
 - Comment ExtractJWT.fromUrlQueryParameter in authentication/auth.js
 - And uncomment ExtractJWT.fromAuthHeaderAsBearerToken() in authentication/auth.js